DNA Evidence Analysis

 What the DNA evidence tells us—and what it doesn't

-James/Ann Gartlan Siblings: CONFIRMED
+James/Ann Gartlan Siblings: PROVEN

 Internal Clusters: VALIDATED